 Caption lakeblue: Acting Parks Director James P. Burke

 Residents make millions of visits each year to our parks, preserves and recreation facilities.
-People vote with their feet, and this traffic is a daily reminder of the importance and prominence of
+People vote with their feet, and this traffic is a daily reminder of the importance and prominence of Phoenix Parks and Recreation in the lives of those who call the city and Valley home.

 The National Parks and Recreation Association has unveiled a new communications initiative that helps to spell out the impact parks and recreation has in communities.
 The initiative focuses on three pillars that highlight not what we do but on the concrete impact a thriving parks and recreation system has on communities: Health and Wellness; Conservation; Social Equity.